paulrobertpine/gatsby-songbook/songs/so-long-marianne.md

 F#m E Esus4 E E7

-as we went kneeling through the dark
+s we went kneeling through the dark

-\[Chorus]
+[Chorus]

-\ A F#m
+ A F#m

-Now so long, Marianne, It's time that we began
+ow so long, Marianne, It's time that we began

-\ E Esus4 E E7 E Esus4 E E7 A Asus4
+ E Esus4 E E7 E Esus4 E E7 A Asus4

-to laugh and cry and cry and laugh about it all again
+o laugh and cry and cry and laugh about it all again

-\[Verse 4]
+[Verse 4]

-\ A Bm
+ A Bm

 Your letters they all say that you're beside me now